Inflectra/rapise-documentation/docs/RVL/Loops.md

 Where:

-* *VarName* is an optional name of variable.
-It may be avoided if the goal is just to do specified number of iterations.
-If *VarName* is set, then the corresponding variable is assigned with the `from` value and incremented up to the `to` value throughout the loop.
-If *VarName* refers to an existing local or global variable then it is used, otherwise a local variable named *VarName* is created.
+*   *VarName* is the optional name of a variable.
+It can be omitted if the goal is simply to perform a specified number of iterations.
+If *VarName* is set, the corresponding variable is assigned the `from` value and is incremented in each iteration until it reaches the `to` value.
+If *VarName* refers to an existing local or global variable, that variable is used.
+Otherwise, a new local variable named *VarName* is created.

-* *from* initial value of the loop variable
+*   *from* The initial value of the loop variable.
-* *to* final value of the loop variable
+*   *to* The final value of the loop variable.
-* *step* optional, default is 1.
-Loop step to increment in each iteration.
+*   *step* The value by which the variable is incremented in each iteration.
+This parameter is optional and defaults to 1.

 ### Loop Condition